Hey, my friends. Welcome back to Let’s Encourage One Another.

-- Spend extra time with her?
-You’re too busy with family and work and volunteer commitments.
+Maybe you can spend some extra time with her.
+But you’re too busy with family and work and volunteer commitments to really offer her much of your time.

-- Send her a care package?
-The budget’s pretty tight this month and you don’t have a lot of extra to spend.
+Maybe you can send her a care package.
+But the budget’s pretty tight this month and you don’t have a lot of extra to spend.
+Even though you want to.

-- Make her a special gift?
-Your creative energy is completely depleted, even if you did have a chance to sit down and craft something.
+Maybe you can make her a special gift instead.
+But your creative energy is completely depleted, even if you did have a chance to sit down and craft something.

 So how do you come alongside your friend when you’re short on time, money, and energy?
-Well, that’s going to take some prayerful discernment, my friend.
+Well, that is going to take some prayerful discernment, my friend.
 Let’s talk through some options.

 Create More Time